NautilusTrader

 • Options: options carry higher IM than perps.
 Pull public/get_instrument for the option, multiply the contract size by mark price, then add the option-specific IM (visible on the instrument response) before sizing the deposit.

-Use the private/get_subaccount endpoint after funding to confirm initial_margin/maintenance_margin headroom against the order you plan to submit; the adapter's query_account command emits this snapshot as an AccountState event so the strategy layer can gate trading on it.
+Use the private/get_subaccount endpoint after funding to confirm initial_margin stays positive once the intended order's initial margin is applied: initial_margin and maintenance_margin are the subaccount's signed net health (collateral credit minus the corresponding requirement), the venue rejects risk-increasing orders that would drive initial_margin negative, and a negative maintenance_margin exposes the subaccount to liquidation.
+The adapter's query_account command emits this snapshot as an AccountState event so the strategy layer can gate trading on it.

 Mainnet onboarding